Modi calls for unity on climate change, terrorism and pandemics as India takes over G20 presidency - ExBulletin

 Today, the greatest challenges we face, climate change, terrorism and pandemics, can be solved not by fighting us, but only by acting together.

-His comment on the war echoed a remark he made to Russian President Vladimir Putin at a regional conference in September, when he told him that now was not the time for war, widely interpreted as a mild rebuke of what Russia calls its special military operation in Ukraine.
+His comment on the war echoed a remark he made to Russian President Vladimir Putin at a regional conference in September, when he told him it was not the time to go to warwidely interpreted as a mild rebuke to what Russia calls its special military operation in Ukraine.

 Modi, in Thursday’s statement, said India would aim to depoliticize the global supply of food, fertilizers and medical products, so that geopolitical tensions do not lead to global disruption.